Skip to content

 Prioritize the environmental sustainability of built elements through low-impact design principles.

-Given that architectural elements serve to support the park, they should contribute meaningfully to both the landscape and the community through the application of passive design strategies and established sustainable practices.
-Where feasible, various design solutions—such as solar energy systems, green roofs/walls, natural ventilation, optimized site orientation, and rainwater harvesting—should be integrated early in the design process to maximize environmental performance and long-term benefit.
+Given that architectural elements within parks and recreational areas are intended to complement and enhance the surrounding landscape, they should contribute meaningfully to both the natural environment and the visitor experience through the application of passive design strategies and established sustainable practices.
+Additionally, sustainability should be prioritized not only to minimize environmental impact, but also to protect the ecological integrity of park settings, reduce long-term maintenance costs, and create healthier, more resilient spaces for community use.
+Where feasible, design solutions—such as solar-powered lighting for pathways and pavilions, green roofs or living walls, natural ventilation in restrooms and shelters, optimized site orientation for shade and comfort, permeable paving, and rainwater harvesting for landscape irrigation—should be integrated early in the design process to maximize ecological performance, operational efficiency, and long-term community benefit.

 Embed sustainability in both the construction phase and the final built form of architectural elements.